CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

 ### What components are we going to use?

-DHT11 SENSOR - Find Current Temperature and FAN
+DHT11 SENSOR - Find Current Temperature and humidity

 Arduino - Controll everything